jackokring/KRTPluginA/README.md

 Q
 ===

-*A Green One - Quantum Gravimitator*
+*A Green One - Quantum gravimitator*
 [The Big Manual?](Q.md)

 Parameters